joncrlsn/dque/README.md

 dque is a persistent FIFO queue for Go.
 Because it frustrated me that the only embedded persistent queues I could find for Go were wrappers around key value stores, I wrote this to show that a simple, fast, persistent FIFO queue can be written.

-Thank you to Gabor Cselle who, years ago, inspired me with an example of an in-memory persistent queue written in Java [here](http://www.gaborcselle.com/open_source/java/persistent_queue.html).
+Thank you to Gabor Cselle who, years ago, inspired me with an example of an [in-memory persistent queue written in Java](http://www.gaborcselle.com/open_source/java/persistent_queue.html).
 I was intrigued by the simplicity of his approach, and soon realized that it could be improved upon by holding just the head and the tail of the queue in memory.

 The performance is pretty good.
-On a 3 year old MacBook Pro with SSD, I was able to get around 350 microseconds per enqueue and 400 microseconds per dequeue (for a small struct).
+On a 3 year old MacBook Pro with SSD, I am able to get around 350 microseconds per enqueue and 400 microseconds per dequeue (for a small struct).

 ### implementation
 * The queue is held in segments of a configurable size.
 Each segment corresponds with a file on disk.
 If there is more than one segment, new items are enqueued to the last segment and dequeued from the first segment.